sakertooth/spiff/README.md

 [asio](https://think-async.com/Asio/)
 [Botcraft](https://github.com/adepierre/Botcraft)

-The libraries are in the from of Git submodules, so no library installations are needed.
+The libraries are in the from of Git submodules, so no library installations on the machine are necessary.